China reports first death from mystery pneumonia outbreak

 The WHO said Thursday it was not recommending any specific measures for travellers or restrictions on trade with China, and expressed confidence in the ability of Chinese authorities to contain the virus.

-China has entered its annual Lunar New Year holiday travel rush, raising concerns about the mass movement of people serving as a vector for the pathogen.
+China has entered its annual Lunar New Year holiday travel rush, raising the spectre of the mass movement of people serving as a vector for the pathogen.

-In the world's largest annual human migration, hundreds of millions will pack into trains, buses and planes to travel for the festival in late January.
+In the world's largest annual human migration, hundreds of millions will pack together on trains, buses and planes for the festival in late January.

 China has not announced any travel restrictions.